kieranbarker/snippr-java/README.md

 ### SnippetNotFoundAdvice (Class)

 The `SnippetNotFoundAdvice` class kicks in when we throw a `SnippetNotFoundException`.
 It tells Spring to send the error as the body of a [404 Not Found](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Status/404) response.

+### Encryptor (Class)

+The `Encryptor` class uses the [Spring Security Crypto Module](https://docs.spring.io/spring-security/reference/features/integrations/cryptography.html) to handle encryption and decryption.

+## Accessing the database

+To access the in-memory database, open the [H2 Console](http://localhost:8080/h2-console) and use the following credentials.
+These are defined in the `application.properties` file.

+- **JDBC URL:** jdbc:h2:mem:testdb
+- **Username:** sa
+- **Password:** password

+Once logged in, you can run an SQL query like `SELECT * FROM snippets;` to see what's in the database.